instantdb/instant/README.md

 ## Getting Started

-The easiest way to get started with Instant is by signing up on instantdb.com.
-[You can create a functional app in 5 minute or less.](https://instantdb.com/docs).
+The easiest way to get started with Instant is by signing up on [instantdb.com](https://instantdb.com).
+[You can create a functional app in 5 minutes or less](https://instantdb.com/docs).

 If you have any questions, you can jump in on our [discord](https://discord.com/invite/VU53p7uQcE).